-This KS2 Citizenship and English teaching sequence provides lessons to teach pupils about forming and talking about their opinions.
-It uses Shakespeare's Romeo and Juliet to look at the way in which people hold loyalties to certain groups and whether it is always the right thing to do.
+This KS2 Citizenship and English teaching sequence provides lesson to teach pupils about forming and talking about their opinions.
+It uses Shakespeare's Much Ado About Nothing to look at what loyalty can lead people to do for those they care about.